Here are some example keywords or phrases that can be used to find specific information in the library catalog and academic databases:

 Funded by Statewide Allocation

-This program shows how effective written communication is possible for anyone, even those who struggle to complete a simple fax or e-mail.
+This video shows how effective written communication is possible for anyone, even those who struggle to complete a simple fax or e-mail.
 Methods for improvement include gauging the needs of the reader, keeping prose short and simple, emphasizing benefits, avoiding jargon and overblown language, employing a confident yet respectful tone, and more.

-This program addresses the widespread ethical and legal problem of plagiarism, examining reasons used to justify content theft and the wide variety of forms it can take.
+This video addresses the widespread ethical and legal problem of plagiarism, examining reasons used to justify content theft and the wide variety of forms it can take.
 Students and teachers talk frankly on-screen about their experiences with the problem and what leads some people to copy text or images from books, articles, Internet sites, and other students’ papers and projects

-Professor Maurita Holland of the University of Michigan School of Information provides expert commentary and guidance on a range of research activities, including evaluating the credibility of Web content, documenting online sources, and paraphrasing—not copying—the words of others.
+In this video, Professor Maurita Holland of the University of Michigan School of Information provides expert commentary and guidance on a range of research activities, including evaluating the credibility of Web content, documenting online sources, and paraphrasing—not copying—the words of others.

 This video examines the behaviors that constitute plagiarism, their consequences, and the best ways to avoid them.